moj-analytical-services/data_linter/README.md

 # Init stage
 validation.para_run_init(4, config)

-# Validation stage (although ran sequencially this can be ran in parallel)
+# Validation stage (although ran sequentially this can be ran in parallel)
 for i in range(4):
     validation.para_run_validation(i, config)